bazbt3/10cbazbt3/docs/10-install.md

 Either:

 * Navigate to the command line, type `python3 10cbazbt3.py`, or
-* Open your favourie Python 3 IDE - I use Python 3 (IDLE) - and open then run the file.
+* Open your favourie Python 3 IDE - I use Python 3 (IDLE) - and open then run the file (runs slower than the command line.)

 This menu (or something similar) should appear at this point: